Objection to the RuleHosted by Our Hosts.

-Jasmin Smith (Host) is a Brooklyn resident, library lover, music and film enthusiast, and excellent trivia partner.
+Jasmin Smith (Producer/Host) is a Brooklyn resident, library lover, music and film enthusiast, and excellent trivia partner.
 Whatever story I share on the show, I try to share with marginalized people in mind.

 Orie Givens (Founding Producer/Host) is a senior communications professional and multimedia journalist now based in Columbus, Ohio.
 A graduate of the Ohio State University and the City University of New York Graduate School of Journalism, Orie reports at the intersection of social justice, race and ethnicity, politics and public affairs and is currently a general assignment reporter for Spectrum News.
 Orie is also the Executive Producer of RFB talk show Queer State of Mind Director of News and Community Engagement for RFB.

 Rosie Misdary (Former Producer/Host) is an international issues reporter who has worked across the globe.